alexandrainst/Pasform/README.md

-# Automated feature recognition for 3D scanned archaeological artefacts
+# Automated similarity search for 3D scanned archaeological artefacts

 This project compares various artefacts through point cloud registration and clustering, for more information see: (paper link coming here)